BoardSodie/Lily58-Acrylic-Case/README.md

 # Lily58 Pro Acrylic Case

 This case was inspired by [FateNozomi](https://github.com/FateNozomi).
-The case was not designed originally for the use of Ponoko.
+The case was not designed originally for the use of Ponoko, and I reused some parts from my original kit for the oled cover.
 Before uploading my designs, I figured I should make it Ponoko ready.
  Disclaimer: Keyboard in photos were not cut from Ponoko.
 Use these files at your own risk.
 OLED standoffs in the pictures are from the Lily58 kit I purchased.

 ![Above](https://i.imgur.com/5u8Z2vP.jpg)